Mitsubishi RVR: Third generation (GA/XA/XB/XC/XD; 2010)

-The third-generation RVR, which is a subcompact crossover SUV, first released in the Japanese domestic market on 17 February 2010.
+The third-generation RVR, which is a subcompact SUV, first released in the Japanese domestic market on 17 February 2010.
 The name RVR is only used in Japan, South Korea, and Canada.
 In most markets, it is sold as the Mitsubishi ASX (an abbreviation of "Active Sports Crossover"), and as the Mitsubishi Outlander Sport in the United States, Argentina, Brazil, and Indonesia.
 The design was influenced from the Concept-cX prototype first exhibited at the 62nd Frankfurt Motor Show in July 2007.

 Mitsubishi has concentrated on emphasizing the RVR's fuel economy and low emissions, as part of the company's plan to reposition itself as a maker of smaller and more efficient cars, in contrast to its previous successes building large SUVs.